Most interesting landmarks of Indonesia

 - Pura Taman Ayun – Lesser Sunda Islands, Bali.
 One of most beautiful Hindu temples in Bali, located in gorgeous park.
 This Hindu temple was constructed in 1634 for Raja of Mengwi family.
 Temple structures represent amazing achievement of architecture and art.

 - Temples of Dieng Plateau – Central Java.
 The oldest known standing stone structures in Java, built around 750 AD.
-Hindu temples are located on plateau with volcanic gasses and sulfurous lakes.
+Hindu temples are located on plateau with fumaroles and sulfurous lakes.

 Other archaeological monuments